ResonantConcepts/podlink-alfred/readme.md

 ## Known Issues
 PodLink sources shows from the Apple Podcasts directory.
 If a show is not listed there, it will not appear in search results.

-Not all shows are available on all apps.
-In the event that a show cannot be found on an app, the link will redirect back to the PodLink page for that show.
+Not all shows are available on all platforms.
+In the event that a show is not found on an platform, the link will redirect back to the PodLink page for that show.
 For example, `pod spotify exponent` isn't on Spotify, so the link will direct to PodLink instead.

 ## Credits
 - Hat tip to [Chris Messina](https://twitter.com/chrismessina) for the nudge to create this!